Tires play a big role in preventing hydroplaning. Drive carefully and check your tires to avoid losing control of your vehicle on wet roads.

 TYPE OF TIRE

 Reduced risk of hydroplaning is one of many benefits to choosing the right type of tires for the season.
-Our Tire Buying Guide can help you choose which tire type is best for your area's climate and seasonality.
+Our Tire Buying Guide can help you choose which tire type is best for your area's climate and road conditions.

 Did you know?
-Using winter tires in the summer can in fact make you more prone to hydroplaning compared to using all season tires during summertime.
+Using winter tires in the summer can increase the risk of hydroplaning compared to using all season tires during summertime.
 Meanwhile, all season tires are no match for high-quality winter tires in cold and snowy conditions.

 TIRE QUALITY